List of chancellors of Germany

 The chancellor of Germany is the political leader of Germany and the head of the federal government.
 The office holder is responsible for selecting all other members of the government and chairing cabinet meetings.

 The office was created in the North German Confederation in 1867, when Otto von Bismarck became the first chancellor.
 With the unification of Germany and establishment of the German Empire in 1871, the Confederation evolved into a German nation-state and its leader became known as the chancellor of Germany.
 Originally, the chancellor was only responsible to the emperor.
 This changed with the constitutional reform in 1918, when the Parliament was given the right to dismiss the chancellor.
 Under the 1919 Weimar Constitution the chancellors were appointed by the directly elected president, but were responsible to Parliament.

-The constitution was set aside during the 1933–1945 Nazi dictatorship.
-During Allied occupation, no independent German government and no chancellor existed; and the office was not reconstituted in East Germany, thus the head of government of East Germany was chairman of the Council of Ministers.
+The constitution was set aside during the 1933–1945 Nazi regime.
+During the Allied occupation, no independent German government and no chancellor existed; and the office was not reconstituted in East Germany, thus the head of government of East Germany was chairman of the Council of Ministers.
 The 1949 Basic Law made the chancellor the most important office in West Germany, while diminishing the role of the president.